Graphite: A GPU-Accelerated Mixed-Precision Graph Optimization Framework: Evaluation

-\textbf{Experiment:} Next, large visual-inertial maps are generated by processing TUM-VI dataset sequences in ORB-SLAM3.
-Each map undergoes full (global) visual-inertial bundle adjustment.
-For the baseline, we compare our solver to the existing LDLT implementation based on g2o, using the original LM algorithm without modified termination criteria~\cite{ORBSLAM3} for more consistent behaviour.
+\textbf{Experiment:} Next, we evaluate the performance of visual-inertial bundle adjustment inside ORB-SLAM3 using Graphite.
+Among compatible datasets, we choose outdoors sequences from the TUM-VI dataset, since they generate large maps consisting of thousands of keyframes.
+Within ORB-SLAM3, we perform full (global) visual-inertial bundle adjustment on each of the generated maps.
+For the baseline, we compare \library{} to the existing LDLT-based g$^2$o implementation, using the original LM algorithm without modified termination criteria~\cite{ORBSLAM3} for more consistent behaviour.
 We also include a PCG baseline, since our implementation uses PCG.
+Note that the challenges discussed in \autoref{sec:related-work} restrict which solvers can be used.
+Limiting factors include language compatibility and sufficient support for user data types involved in complex constraints (e.g. with up to six variables).
 For all solvers, the parameter recovery step is skipped so that all optimizations run on the same map.
-The optimization is set to run for a maximum of 100 iterations.
+The optimization is set to run for up to 100 iterations.
 Block ordering is enabled for LDLT as we found this improves the runtime performance.
-For g2o-PCG, we use a maximum of 50 iterations, with $1\times10^{-6}$ absolute tolerance, while for our solver, we use a maximum of 100 iterations, with $1\times10^{-12}$ absolute tolerance, and a rejection ratio of 10.
-The reason for different termination criteria is because g2o computes and solves a reduced system, instead of using the full Hessian, and we determined that this requires stricter stopping criteria for \library{} to show similar convergence.
-Additionally, both solvers use block Jacobi preconditioning.
+For g$^2$o PCG, we use a maximum of 50 iterations, with $1\times10^{-6}$ absolute tolerance, while for our solver, we use a maximum of 100 iterations, with $1\times10^{-12}$ absolute tolerance, and a rejection ratio of 10.
+The reason for different termination criteria is that g$^2$o computes and solves a reduced system, while \library{} uses the full Hessian and gradient.
+Both solvers apply block Jacobi preconditioning.